vuongducphuong/documentation/content/applications/websites/website/configuration/recaptcha.rst

      integration` module, as many other modules would also be removed.

-- Open the Google reCAPTCHA page, copy the :guilabel:`Site key`, and paste it into the :guilabel:`Site Key` field in Odoo.
+- Open the Google reCAPTCHA page, copy the :guilabel:`Site key`, and paste it into the :guilabel:`Site Key` field in Leansoft.
-- Open the Google reCAPTCHA page, copy the :guilabel:`Secret key`, and paste it into the :guilabel:`Secret Key` field in Odoo.
+- Open the Google reCAPTCHA page, copy the :guilabel:`Secret key`, and paste it into the :guilabel:`Secret Key` field in Leansoft.
 - Change the default :guilabel:`Minimum score` (`0.5`) if necessary, using a value between `1.0` and `0.0`.
 The higher the threshold is, the more difficult it is to pass the reCAPTCHA, and vice versa.